 4) decisions on the forms of intervention this Declaration seeks to make for improving the educational experiences globally in terms of policy and practice in different institutions, etc. This will include identifying the challenges with the ‘translation’ of such interventions on a global scale given the current assembly work shaping national education systems and other non-formal and informal settings: education systems operate within geo-political contexts that are contingent on specific regulatory regimes, laws, political settlements and institutional orders.

-After the World Forum lays the foundation for a collective vision and decision, an international meeting of thinkers and education policy makers will be convened to develop and adopt the Declaration on Human Education in the 3-rd millennium and provide a handbook for educators who are willing to engage in this human-centered education.
+After the World Forum has laid the foundation for a collective vision and decision, and the Forum's results are developed in the Draft Declaration and discussed at the global level, an international meeting of regional representatives, thinkers, educators and educational politicians will be held to develop and adopt the Declaration on human education in the third millennium.